Aussiedoodle dog — Australian Shepherd and Poodle mix

 About the Aussiedoodle

-The Aussiedoodle is a very large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Aussiedoodle is manageable for most owners.
+The Aussiedoodle is a cross between the Australian Shepherd and Poodle.
+The Aussiedoodle is a medium mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Aussiedoodle is manageable for most owners.
 Typically standing 10 to 15 inches and weighing 25 to 70 pounds, this breed has a life expectancy of 10 to 13 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Aussiedoodle brings a distinct combination of traits that sets it apart.
 The Aussiedoodle is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Aussiedoodle loves being close to its people and forms strong bonds with every member of the household.